-Students who are absent from school with an excuse shall be given the opportunity to make-up missed work.
-The student should contact their teacher of the guidance department as soon as possible to obtain assignments.
+Students who are absent from school with an excuse shall be given the opportunity to makeup missed work.
+The student should contact the teacher as soon as possible to obtain assignments.

-The number of days for completion of makeup work will be equivalent to the number of excused days of absence.
+The number of days for completion of make up work will be equivalent to the number of excused days of absence.

 If a student misses a teacher's test due to an excused absence, s/he should make arrangements with the teacher to take the test at another time.
-If s/he misses a State-mandated assessment test or other standardized test, the student should consult with the Guidance Department to arrange for administration of the test at another time.
+If s/he misses a State mandated assessment test or other standardized test, the student should consult with the School Principal to arrange for administration of the test at another time.